 Where to Stay in San Pedro de Atacama

-Note: Whilst transportation to your starting destination generally isn’t included in the tour price, most companies can arrange bus/train combos as well as organise pick ups from the station or from your hostel.
+Whilst transportation to your starting destination generally isn’t included in the tour price, you can book your bus and/or train tickets online using Tickets Bolivia:

 Length of Tours